 Bosch green tools were designed for the casual DIY user while the Bosch Blue line of power tools were designed with professionals in mind.
 Bosch blue tools feature a heavy-duty and robust design meant for hard work while the Bosch green line works well for light duty, DIY projects around the house.

 One of the main differences between Bosch green and blue tools comes down to their safety features.
 Because they were designed for heavy-duty, everyday use, the Bosch Blue power tool line features more safety features than the green tools.
-Though more expensive, Bosch professional blue power tools include safety features to protect against injury.
+Though more expensive, the professional blue power tools include safety features to protect against injury.
 These tools prevent kickback and, if a tool has a blade, they include sensors that prevent the blade from continuously spinning if the tool senses it was dropped.
 Additionally, in tools like their 1/2 sheet orbital finishing sander, they provide dust collection to help prevent the inhalation of dust while working.

 No. Bosch blue batteries do not fit Bosch green tools.
 The blue and green batteries are not interchangeable.
 Bosch batteries typically only fit the line of tools they're designed to work with.

 A versatile tool, angle grinders use a rapidly rotating disc that may cut, grind, polish, sharpen, or clean a variety of different materials.
-They often see use with difficult materials like brick, tile, stone, and more.
+They often work with difficult materials like brick, tile, stone, and more.
 You can use different types of discs to accomplish different tasks.
 Avoid using any damaged or broken discs as they can pose a safety hazard.

 Laser levels see use in construction and surveying industries for leveling and aligning applications.
 They emit a red or green line onto a horizontal or vertical plane.
 They see use where you need a straight and level reference point, like when hanging a picture.
 Many laser levels include or work with a tripod to provide greater stability.